selutin99/WoWBot/README.md

-# WoWBot
+# wow-mail-bot
-Дописать UI на JavaFX
+Mailer bot for WoW 3.3.5a